|

 openssl cmp -section insta,kur

-using with PBM-based protection or
+using MAC-based protection with PBM or

 openssl cmp -section insta,kur,signature